Simoes Maria Luisa

 Join the Lab:

-Motivated individuals with strong molecular, parasitology and/or vector biology backgrounds can contact the PI, Maria Luísa Simões (mlsimoes@itg.be) to discuss prospective funding applications.
+Motivated individuals with strong molecular, cellular, parasitology, and/or vector biology backgrounds, and with excellent scientific writing skills, can contact the PI, Maria Luísa Simões (mlsimoes@itg.be) to discuss prospective funding applications.